ConnorStew/k8s-lab/README.md

    `virt-install`, then polls with `ssh-keyscan` until every node is reachable and its host key is in `known_hosts`.
 2. **`ansible/site.yml`** then:
-   - installs containerd, kubelet, kubeadm, kubectl and extra clis, enables the CRI and `SystemdCgroup` in containerd, and turns on `ip_forward` (`prerequisites.yml`)
+   - Installs prerequisites and any configuration needed for nodes and the load balancer, if using HA.
-   - runs `kubeadm init` on the control plane, generates a join token, and joins the workers (`kubernetes.yml`) - all guarded with `creates:` so re-runs are idempotent
+   - Initialises kubernetes nodes and joins them to the cluster.
-   - installs Calico via the Tigera operator, with the pod CIDR patched to `10.244.0.0/16` through the kustomization in [`calico/`](calico/)
+   - Installs Calico via the Tigera operator, with the pod CIDR patched to `10.244.0.0/16` through the kustomization in [`calico/`](calico/)
-   - fetches the admin kubeconfig to `~/.kube/k8s-lab.config` on the host (a separate file, so your existing `~/.kube/config` is never touched)
+   - Fetches the admin kubeconfig to `~/.kube/k8s-lab.config` on the host.

 ## Host requirements